thomasgwatson/twicefire/src/content/peak.md

 author: Tom Watson
 tags: ["review"]
 image: img/peak.jpg
-date: "2019-01-09T23:46:37.121Z"
+date: "2019-01-19T23:46:37.121Z"
 draft: false
 ---

-##

 How you ever wondered what sets the best chess players a part from the rest?
 Or what you, as a novice of any mastery, could learn from that?
 If your 'lack of talent' is holding you back from taking up singing, carpentry or computer programming?
 Whether talent even exists?

 ## "...Secrets from the new science of expertise"

 <sub>_Epistemic status: I have spent some time looking at expertise, starting with physical skill acquisition.
 Read this book thoroughly but have not yet looked into all my research leads around expertise_<sub/>

 If you have an interest in getting better at your pursuits, skills and masteries, read on!

-Anders Ericsson and Robert Pool have set out to both study and concisely present research into the question of how do humans get better at stuff.
+In Peak, Anders Ericsson and Robert Pool have set out to both study and concisely present research into the question of how do humans 'get better at stuff'.
 Peak seeks to breakdown the research being conducted in the field, add in some little stories to flesh the ideas and concepts out and also wades into some of the implications.

 The key concepts the book discusses are **deliberate practice, mental representation, mentorship, and feedback.** I found the book very engaging, due to my interest in this domain and that it was quite disgestable to me; linking to my strong priors, such as _mental models, tight feedback loops, mentorship_ from a rites of passage frame and prior reading about _practice_.
 In essence, we build mastery most effectively by undertaking focused, limits-of-ability practice, either under direct coaching (mentorship) or after developing powerful _mental representations_ that allow for masterful _feedback_.
 There are specific conditions attached to these general terms: you can't just do one aspect of deliberate practice and expect to progress.
 So I will unpack some of those aspects.